 - Tell us about your child’s pain.
-It is important for us to know your child’s pain level while they are getting PCA.
-The bedside pain scoring tools are used to help us track the amount of pain they are having through the course of a day or night.
-You can help the nursing staff by encouraging your child to use these tools and talk to the nurse about things that make the pain better or worse.
+It is important for us to know your child’s pain level while he is using PCA.
+Nurses use pain scoring tools during the day and night to track your child’s level of pain.
+You can help the nursing staff by encouraging your child to answer the nurses’ questions about his pain.
+It also helps if you or your child can talk to the nurses about the things that increase or decrease his pain.

-- Do not push the button if he/she is sleeping.
+- Do not push the button if your child is sleeping.